3yed82/Shadowsocks/README.md

-# واکشی پیکربندی
-# Config Fetcher
+# Shadowsocks Fetcher
-**Config Fetcher** is a simple and functional Python script that is used to fetch and save Shadowsocks configs from specified addresses.
+**Shadowsocks Fetcher** is a simple and functional Python script that is used to fetch and save Shadowsocks configs from specified addresses.
 This program fetches configs files, checks them, and saves them to a file called "configs.json" along with some default information.

 ## configs.json is updated every day